-In February 2023, the Company announced plans to close additional offices as part of its 2022 strategy to become a remote-first company.
+In February 2023, the Company announced plans to close additional offices during 2023 as part of its previously announced strategy to become a remote-first company.
 The Company regularly assesses recoverability of all impacted right-of-use ("ROU") assets and the related leasehold improvements and property and equipment for indicators of impairment.
-In the three and six months ended June 30, 2023, the Company recorded a \$9.3 million and \$31.1 million impairment, respectively, related to its permanently closed offices.
+In the three and nine months ended September 30, 2023, the Company recorded a \$3.2 million and \$34.3 million impairment, respectively, related to its permanently closed offices.
+In the three and nine months ended September 30, 2022, the Company recorded a \$97.7 million impairment in each period related to its permanently closed offices.

-No other significant impairments were recorded in the three or six months ended June 30, 2023 or 2022.
+No other significant impairments were recorded in the three and nine months ended September 30, 2023 or 2022.